 Advantages of Using a Breadboard

-As I originally stated, a breadboard is a great way to build a prototype or temporary circuit.
+As I originally stated, breadboard projects are a great way to build a prototype or temporary circuit.
 They can be done quickly compared to designing a printed circuit board, and do not require a CAD system or other similar tools typically used in the design of PCBs.
 With the relative ease of connecting components together, breadboards also lend themselves well to electronics education.

 There are many benefits to creating your prototypes with a PCB layout